Pregnancy Discrimination Lawyer in Allentown, PA

 Is An Employer Required To Provide You With Light-Duty Work?

 Under Title VII and the PHRA, your employer is required to treat pregnant employees the same as other employees who are temporarily unable to perform some or all of their job duties.
-This could mean that your employer may be required to provide you with light-duty tasks, alternative assignments or fringe benefits such as disability leave and leave without pay.
-It is only required to provide these accommodations, however, if it also provides them to temporarily disabled or injured employees who are not pregnant.
+This could mean that your employer may be required to provide you with light-duty tasks, alternative assignments, or fringe benefits such as disability leave and leave without pay.
+It is only necessary to provide these accommodations; however, they must also be provided to temporarily disabled or injured employees who are not pregnant.

 How Do You File A Pregnancy Discrimination Claim?